p-hofmann/SMBEdit/README.md

 # Restrictions
 This editor works with StarMade v0.199.253 to v0.199.357.
-Older blueprint versions, smd2 and some old smd3, can not be read.
+Older blueprint versions, smd2 and some old smd3, are not guaranteed to work.
-Use the StarMade client to update a blueprint if required.
+Use the StarMade client to update a blueprint before use is recommended!

-## Block orientation
-Reading the orientation of blocks is complicated and changing it significantly more so.
-An entity can be turned or tilted in a direction, but block orientations are kept for now.

 ## Meta file / Docked entities
 The positions of docked entities and their file locations is written in the 'meta.smbpm' file.